All Episodes

 Oh, and we'll never get to know them.

-All this sympathy for our enemy, sympathy for the terrorists.
+All this sympathy for our enemies, sympathy for the terrorists.

-We have uh we have Chuck Schumer declaring war on the next Supreme Court nominee, but he won't join us in declaring war on the enemy that we face.
+We have Chuck Schumer declaring war on the next Supreme Court nominee, but he won't join us in declaring war on the enemy that we face.

 And then Ted Kennedy, Saddam Torture Chambers reopened under new management, U.S. management.